zhendrikse/tdd/tdd-katas/video-store-kata/video-store-python/instructions.md

     movie_titles: []
 ```

-Using this data class, we can rewrite the formatting methods as
+Using this data class, we can export the statement data that is necessary
+to print the receipt:

 ```python
 class Statement: